-- (a) Includes all shares allocated under the Company's Stock Bonus Plan ("Bonus Plan") to the respective accounts of the named persons, ownership of which shares is fully vested in each such person.
-No Bonus Plan shares are distributable to the respective vested owners thereof until after their termination of employment with the Company.
-As of January 1, 1990, the Bonus Plan was amended to be an "Employee Stock Ownership Plan" (see footnote (b) to the table). - (b) Includes all shares allocated under the Company's Employee Stock Ownership Plan ("ESOP") to the respective accounts of the named persons, ownership of which shares was fully vested in each such person as at April 30, 2009.
+- (a) Includes all shares allocated under the Company's Employee Stock Ownership Plan ("ESOP") to the respective accounts of the named persons, ownership of which shares was fully vested in each such person as at April 30, 2010.
 ESOP shares are generally not distributable to the respective vested owners thereof until after their termination of employment with the Company.
 However, upon the attainment of age 55 and completion of 10 years of service with the Company, a participant may elect to transfer all or a portion of his vested shares, or the cash value thereof, to a Directed Investment Account.
-Upon the allocation of shares to an employee's ESOP account, such employee has the right to direct the ESOP trustees in the exercise of the voting rights of such shares. - (c) Includes all shares allocated under the Company's profit sharing plan and trust under section 401(k) of the Internal Revenue Code of 1986.
+Upon the allocation of shares to an employee's ESOP account, such employee has the right to direct the ESOP trustees in the exercise of the voting rights of such shares. - (b) Includes all shares allocated under the Company's profit sharing plan and trust under section 401(k) of the Internal Revenue Code of 1986.
 This plan permits eligible employees, including officers, to defer a portion of their income through voluntary contributions to the plan.
 Under the provisions of the plan, the Company made discretionary matching contributions of the Company's Common Stock.
 All participants in the plan become fully vested in the Company contribution after six years of employment.
-All of the officers named above are fully vested in the shares attributable to their accounts. - (d) All amounts in this column represent the number of shares that may be obtained upon exercise of incentive stock options ("ISO"), non-qualified stock options ("NQSO") or SARs in which the officers are fully vested or may become vested within 60 days of August 21, 2009.
+All of the officers named above are fully vested in the shares attributable to their accounts. - (c) All amounts in this column represent the number of shares that may be obtained upon exercise of incentive stock options ("ISO"), non-qualified stock options ("NQSO") or SARs in which the officers are fully vested or may become vested within 60 days of August 20, 2010.
 Such grants have been made under the Company's 1993 Nonstatutory Stock Option Plan, 2001 Incentive Stock Option Plan and 2005 Stock Award Plan.
-The individual grants, exercise prices and expiration dates for the Named Executive Officers are listed in the Outstanding Equity Awards at Fiscal Year-End Table on page 16 of this Proxy Statement. - (10)Includes 30,000 shares issuable on the exercise of options granted to Mr. Schwartz in December 2004 at an exercise price of \$14.76 under the Independent Contractors Stock Option Plan.
-Previous option grants to the other non-officer Directors of the Company expired unexercised during fiscal year 2009.
-During fiscal year 2009, the Company awarded SARs to each of the Directors based on 6,000 shares at an exercise price of \$3.15.
-None of these rights were vested as of August 21, 2009.
+The individual grants, exercise prices and expiration dates for the Named Executive Officers are listed in the Outstanding Equity Awards at Fiscal Year-End Table on page 16 of this Proxy Statement. - (10) Includes 30,000 shares issuable on the exercise of options granted to Mr. Schwartz on December 10, 2004 at an exercise price of \$14.76 under the Independent Contractors Stock Option Plan.
+Previous option grants to the other non-officer Directors of the Company expired unexercised during fiscal year 2009. - (11) The Company awarded SARs to each of the Directors based on 10,000 shares at an exercise price of \$4.60 on October 27, 2009, and based on 6,000 shares at an exercise price of \$3.15 on January 31, 2009.
+As of August 20, 2010, the Directors were each vested in 1,500 shares under the SAR awards from fiscal year 2009.
+None of the rights under the fiscal year 2010 award were vested as of August 20, 2010.